pandalapadu/roboshop-ansible/README.md

 # roboshop-ansible
-we are learning Ansible through project
+we are learning Ansible through project , we have created a new repository for learning Ansible